genomic-medicine-sweden/GMS-uploader/README.md

 GUI utility for uploading sequence and metadata to the NGP.
 Under development = there will be bugs.

+**A fully functional release will be available shortly.
+A few bugs remain that need ironing out.**

 GMS-uploader objectives:
 * Construction of metadata files to go along with sequencing data
   * Enforces structure and prevents errors